-Regular operational risk reporting is made to the Senior Management, GCRC, BRC and the Board.
+Regular operational risk reporting is made to the Senior Management, MANCO, and GIBC.
 These reports include various operational risk aspects such as reporting of significant operational loss events.
 Such reporting enables Senior Management to identify adverse operational lapses, take prompt corrective actions, and ensure appropriate risk mitigation decision making and action plans.

-In this respect, RHB Bank Thailand Operations is also closely guided by the Bank of Thailand's Policy Statements on Operational Risk Management, and Business Continuity Management and Business Continuity Plans.
+In this respect, RHB Bank Thailand Operations is also closely guided by the Bank of Thailands Policy Statements on Operational Risk Management, and Business Continuity Management and Business Continuity Plans.